tidyverse/readr/README.md

     ))
     ```

-    Note that any ommitted columns will be parsed using the default, so
+    Any omitted columns will be parsed automatically, so the previous call is
-    the previous function is equivalent to:
+    equivalent to:

     ```R
     read_csv("iris.csv", col_types = list(